adu-web3/exocore-contracts-new/docs/reward-vault.md

 9.1.
 Emergency Withdrawal: Consider an emergency withdrawal function for unclaimed rewards, accessible only by governance in case of critical issues.

 9.2.
-AVS Reward Tracking: Implement a function to report the total deposited rewards across all tokens for a given AVS, which could be useful for AVS providers to track their reward distribution.
+AVS Reward Tracking: While the current implementation tracks locked rewards per token (not per AVS), historical deposit data can be derived from `RewardDeposited` events if per-AVS analytics are needed.

 9.3.
 Multiple Reward Vaults: While currently a single Reward Vault is deployed, the beacon proxy pattern allows for easy deployment of multiple Reward Vaults if needed in the future, all sharing the same implementation but with separate storage.